 In May 2014, the FASB issued an Accounting Standards Update ("ASU"), "Revenue from Contracts with Customers".
 The new revenue recognition standard provides a five step analysis of transactions to determine when and how revenue is recognized.
-The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services and shall be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services and shall be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption if using the modified retrospective transition methods.
+In addition, the new standard requires disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 This standard is effective for annual periods beginning after December 15, 2017.

 In 2014, the Company established a cross-functional implementation team consisting of representatives from across all of its business segments.
 Management utilized a bottoms-up approach to analyze the impact of the standard on our contract portfolio by reviewing the current accounting policies and practices to identify potential differences that would result from applying the requirements of the new standard to our revenue contracts.
 In addition, management identified, and are in the process of implementing appropriate changes to our business processes, systems and controls to support the recognition and disclosure under the new standard.
-Based on management's preliminary assessment, it does not believe the adoption of this ASU will have a material impact the Company's consolidated financial statements.
-The Company is continuing to assess which transition method it will use to adopt this ASU.